tablelandnetwork/docs/docs/fundamentals/architecture/protocol-design.md

 ---
 title: Protocol design
-description: The Tableland protocol operates as a data scaling solution with chain-driven database actions.
+description: The Tableland protocol operates as a data scaling solution using chain-powered database mutations and a parallel adjacent network.
 keywords:
-  - open beta
+  - protocol
-  - production
+  - protocol design
 ---

 import { ChainsList } from '@site/src/components/SupportedChains'

 ## Background

 Tableland is a permissionless web3 database.
-It sits on top of Ethereum and Layer 2 (L2) chains but is purely focused on data storage and retrieval.
+It sits alongside Ethereum and Layer 2 (L2) chains but is purely focused on data storage and retrieval.
 Namely, Tableland helps scale smart contract storage by offloading data accessibility to a decentralized network that executes database instructions, signaled by on-chain interactions and access policies.
 The SQL execution summary is stored a chain's transaction event logs (an inexpensive form of chain-secured storage).

 This design makes it more cost effective to store data in a web3 native solution while allowing it to be queryable with SQL.
 Ownership is also an inherent feature due to ERC721 token-based tables.
 Instead of running your own siloed database, you share a network of free flowing data but _own_ your data and can fully control the table's representation.
 All data is openly readable to enable full composability and interoperability between your application and anyone else's data stored on Tableland.